 Focus your thoughts on what you want for yourself and not on what feels bad.
 You don’t need to believe a mantra to say it.
 Over time, you will start to internalize these positive messages.

-These tools can help with stress management, negative thoughts, and centering yourself by bringing you back to the current moment.
+Relaxation, mindfulnessm and meditation are tools that can help with stress management, negative thoughts, and centering yourself by bringing you back to the current moment.
 I explain several of these techniques in my post 5 Ways to Stop a Panic Attack

 On my resources page, I have listed several apps and links that are great for meditation and mindfulness.

 If you would say yes to something if you weren’t depressed than it is a good idea to do it when you are depressed- even if you don’t want to.
 Acting (or choosing to do things) as if you aren’t depressed can cause a shift in your outlook and actually help you not be depressed!

 - If you would normally go have lunch with that friend who just asked you to meet her than say yes.